Optimizing Retrieval for RAG via Reinforcement Learning: Limitations

 \section{Limitations}

 Our work explores optimizing retrieval for RAG in a reinforcement learning manner, but several limitations remain.
 First, the current experimental setup focuses on a vanilla RAG workflow, where only one document is retrieved as context.
 We believe this idea can naturally extend to more complex workflows, as long as the online learning process remains computationally feasible.
 Second, the current reward function is constrained by its reliance on short answers and string matching.
 During training, we also observe that performance is sensitive to how positive and negative examples are defined.
 A more stable and generalizable reward or evaluation function, such as using an LLM-as-a-Judge, could further improve reliability.
 Lastly, our current foundation model is based on BERT, which is relatively outdated.
-We expect that incorporating more advanced LLM-based encoders could greatly broaden the applicability and potential of this framework.
+We believe that incorporating more advanced LLM-based encoders and tuning them in a semi-parametric manner could greatly broaden the applicability and user-facing potential of this framework.